RogerMarsh/dptdb/README.txt

 Restrictions
 ============

+dptdb cannot be built under the emulators/wine port on FreeBSD amd64.
+If dptdb  does not build under the emulators/i386-wine port on FreeBSD amd64 (I beleive it should but have not succeeded doing so), use the emulators/wine port on FreeBSD i386, on either 32bit or 64bit hardware.

 When used under Wine, very large single-step loads will fail through running out of memory because the test to decide when to complete a chunk of the load and start a new one never says 'do so'.
 One workaround is to do multi-step loads, potentially a lot slower as explained in `relnotes_V2RX.html`_ from DPT_V3R0_DOCS.ZIP, which was the only way to do this before version 2 release 14 of the DPT API.
 Another is to split the load into small enough chunks somehow before invoking the single-step process for each chunk.

 The "Try to force 'multi-chunk' on 32Gb memory" option does enough index updating, see slowest option under `Sample code`_ for detail, to cause this failure under Wine on a 2Gb memory machine.